dczhu/zbash/README.md

 ./configure --prefix=/your/preferred/dir; make; make install
 ```

-2. Make sure the installed command `bash` can be found ahead of the default or other `bash`.
+2. Make sure the installed `bash` can be found ahead of the default or other `bash`.
 Type the following to verify:

 ```shell
 which bash
 ```